paulvanbladel/aurelia-auth/README.md

 ## Supplying token programmatically

-In case you would like to supply token programmatically instead of using login() functionality, use `setToken(token)`.
-You might need it to automatically log in use upon registration or on similar use cases.
+In case you would like to supply token programmatically instead of using login functionality, use `setToken(token)`.
+You might need it to automatically log in user upon registration or on similar use cases.

 # Events